Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Conclusion

-It should be stressed that since the diagrammatic bosonization scheme utilized in this work is for the SBE polarization and screened interactions, our conclusions hold only for s-wave ordering.
-Thus, the question of finding a concrete diagrammatic mapping applicable to unconventional (none-s-wave) order parameters remains open, and the conjectured connection of the PA to the SCSA in that case is yet to be clarified.
+It should be stressed that since the diagrammatic bosonization scheme utilized in this work is for the SBE polarization and screened interactions, our conclusions hold only for $s$-wave ordering.
+Thus, the question of finding a concrete diagrammatic mapping applicable to unconventional (non-$s$-wave) order parameters, particularly those not seeded directly by the bare interaction -- such as the $d$-wave pairing instability found in the Hubbard model on the square lattice with a local/$s$-wave bare interaction $U$ -- remains open, and the conjectured connection of the PA to the SCSA in that case is yet to be clarified.

 In the future, it would be interesting to study the quantum critical regimes of various approximations by retaining the frequency dependence and non-analyticities, such as those stemming from the Landau damping term in the bubble, in the expansion of the diagrammatic bosonic action.
 Such an extension would allow us to investigate how well various diagrammatic methods capture zero-temperature transitions, dynamical scaling, and non-Fermi-liquid behavior in strongly correlated materials.